 Below, we’ll talk about what to say and what NOT to say about when answering 10 common fit interview questions.
 We’ll give you a structure for developing stories that will resonate with top management consulting firms.
 We’ll also provide tips on making the most of your behavioral interview practice.

-If you’ve just started looking into a career in consulting and want to learn more about consulting case study interviews or see some examples of case study questions and answers, click those links to find out more.
+If you’ve just started looking into a career in consulting and want to learn more about consulting case interview prep or see some case interview examples, first.
 But if you’re ready to prep for consulting behavioral interviews, you’re in exactly the right place.

 Let’s get started!